Merkleize/pymatt/examples/vault/README.md

 ## Command-line Arguments

 - `--mine-automatically` or `-m`: Enables automatic mining any time transactions are broadcast (assuming a wallet is loaded in bitcoin-core).
 - `--script` or `-s`: Executes commands from a specified script file, instead of running the interactive CLI interface.
-Some examples are in the (script)[scripts] folder.
+Some examples are in the [scripts](scripts) folder.

 ## Interactive Commands